phuang1024/piano_video/docs/api.rst

 3. The Add-ons: These are scripts that use the Piano Video module.
 These scripts run **all** the core functionality in Piano Video.
+**An add-on is defined as any script that extends the functionality of Piano Video in any way, including core functionality.** It should not be thought of as a script that adds a little to the GUI.

 Piano Video has a few built-in add-ons, such as MIDI parsing and rendering the blocks.
 These built-in add-ons are enough for general